Girbons/comics-downloader/README.md

         Download all issues of the Comic or Comics -country string
-        Set the country to retrieve a manga, Used by MangaRock -format string
+        Set the country to retrieve a manga, Used by MangaRock -deamon
+        Run the download as deamon
+  -format string
         Comic format output, supported formats are pdf,epub,cbr,cbz (default "pdf") -last
         Download the last Comic issue
-  -url string
+  -timeout int
+        Timeout (seconds), specifies how often the downloader runs (default 600) -url string
         Comic URL or Comic URLS by separating each site with a comma without the use of spaces -version